carstenlucke/TimeLedger/USER_GUIDE.md

 ### Export Formats

-Reports can be exported in three formats:
+Reports can be exported in two formats:

 **CSV (Comma-Separated Values):**
 - Spreadsheet-compatible format